Fastest Mobile Internet Countries

 The top of the table is dominated by markets where 5G coverage is broad and capacity per user is high.
 The steep drop from rank #1 to the rest suggests that being a global leader often requires not just 5G availability, but enough spectrum and transport capacity (fiber/backhaul) to keep real-world performance high for large shares of the population.

-How to read a “median speed” ranking without misusing it
+How to read a median mobile speed ranking

-If you’re comparing countries for digital competitiveness, pair this metric with complementary signals such as latency, 5G population coverage, spectrum allocations, affordability, and mobile broadband adoption.
+If you’re comparing countries for digital competitiveness, pair this metric with complementary signals such as fixed broadband performance, internet penetration, 5G population coverage, latency, affordability, and mobile broadband adoption.

 What typically pushes a country up the 4G/5G speed table